ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/fluid.md

 ## Displaying Multiple Fields

 Fluid fields are most useful when multiple fields may be included in the presentation.
 For example, you want to give your client the flexibility to add content in a number of styles.
-There's a text field `{full_text}`, a grid field `{img_card}` to hold a varying number of small images with descriptive text, a relationship field `{featured_entry}` where they can set a featured article.
+There's a text field `{full_text}`, a grid field `{img_card}` to hold a varying number of small images with descriptive text, a relationship field `{featured_entry}` where they can set a featured article and an SEO `seo_group` **field group** containing multiple fields related to meta data.

 A fluid field can handle the output of all of those fields, as many as they add, respecting the order they specify when publishing.: